The WordPress facts and stats you need to know

 Several of the most popular plugins in the official WordPress directory now have download totals in the hundreds of millions.

 Notoriety certainly comes with its own challenges.
 Because WordPress is so popular, sites built on the CMS are some of the biggest targets for hackers.
-Just one successful exploit can be used to launch multiple new website breaches.
+Just one successful exploit can lead to multiple hacked WordPress websites.
 According to the best available data, there are up to 90,000 attacks per minute.
 But this could be underestimated, as security company SiteLock has found that small-to-medium business websites are attacked an average of 44 times per day.

 According to stats collected by WebTribunal, weak passwords are responsible for 8% of WordPress sites being hacked.
 In addition, WordPress sites that are not updated frequently enough are particularly vulnerable with more than 61% of successful breaches occurring on out-of-date sites.
 Outdated plugins alone are responsible for 52% of WordPress vulnerabilities.